Why You're Overwhelmed & What You Can Do About It

 How much time do you spend listening to your mind, body, and soul?
 And how much time do you practice self-care now that we’re living in the middle of a pandemic?
 These are questions we don’t ask ourselves often but we really should start, because even before the pandemic, the feeling of being overwhelmed was still common.

-Figuring out exactly what is making you feel overwhelmed is a completely different path most don’t walk on, so we’ve rounded up some input from our Shop Lovet Agency team - with solutions - that you can apply to your daily lifestyle!
+Figuring out exactly what is making you feel overwhelmed is a completely different path most don’t walk on, so we’ve rounded up some input from our Lovet Planners team - with solutions - that you can apply to your daily lifestyle!

 Here’s Why You’re Overwhelmed